SAP-archive/scp-byd/README.md

 There is also available a [.Net version](https://github.com/B1SA/cfNetDemo) of this app.

 ## License
-scp-b1 is released under the terms of the MIT license.
+scp-byd is released under the terms of the MIT license.
 See [LICENSE](LICENSE) for more information or see https://opensource.org/licenses/MIT.